AngeloSaez/Barista-Bonanza/README.md

 ## Installation

-Install Godot (https://godotengine.org/) version 4.1 or later
+- Install Godot (https://godotengine.org/) version 4.1 or later
+- Once installed you will run it using the installed exe file.
+Open the project in godot.

 ## Branches

-Before merging branch with main first merge it with dev_branch.
-From there dev_branch can be merged with main.
+- Before merging your local branch with main please first merge it with dev_branch.
+From there we can merge dev_branch with main as larger project markers are hit.

 ## Code Layout